andersganander/Subscription_manager/README.md

 ### Create the Heroku App:

-- Log in to [Heroku](https://dashboard.heroku.com/apps) or create an account.
-- On the main page click the button labelled New in the top right corner and from the drop-down menu select "Create New App".
-- Enter a unique and meaningful app name.
-- Next select your region.
-- Click on the Create App button.

 ### Attach the Postgres database:

-- In the Resources tab, under add-ons, type in Postgres and select the Heroku Postgres option.
-- Copy the DATABASE_URL located in Config Vars in the Settings Tab.

 ### Prepare the environment and settings.py file:

-- In your GitPod workspace, create an env.py file in the main directory.
-- Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.
-- Update the settings.py file to import the env.py file and add the SECRETKEY and DATABASE_URL file paths.
-- Comment out the default database configuration.
-- Save files and make migrations.
-- Add Cloudinary URL to env.py
-- Add the cloudinary libraries to the list of installed apps.
-- Add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
-- Link the file to the templates directory in Heroku.
-- Change the templates directory to TEMPLATES_DIR
-- Add Heroku to the ALLOWED_HOSTS list the format ['app_name.heroku.com', 'localhost']

 ### Create files / directories

-- Create requirements.txt file
-- Create three directories in the main directory; media, storage and templates.
-- Create a file named "Procfile" in the main directory and add the following: web: gunicorn project-name.wsgi

 ### Update Heroku Config Vars

-Add the following Config Vars in Heroku:

-- SECRET_KEY value
-- CLOUDINARY_URL
-- PORT = 8000
-- DISABLE_COLLECTSTATIC = 1

 ### Deploy

-- NB: Ensure in Django settings, DEBUG is False
-- Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
-- Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
-Manually deployed branches will need re-deploying each time the repo is updated.
-- Click View to view the deployed site.

-The site is now live and operational.

 ## Forking this repository

-- Locate the repository at this link [The Easy Eater](https://github.com/AliOKeeffe/PP4_My_Meal_Planner).
-- At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
-- A copy of the repository is now created.

 ## Cloning this repository

-To clone this repository follow the below steps:

-1. Locate the repository at this link [The Easy Eater](https://github.com/AliOKeeffe/PP4_My_Meal_Planner).
-2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
-Click the prefered cloning option, and then copy the link provided.
-3. Open **Terminal**.
-4. In Terminal, change the current working directory to the desired location of the cloned directory.
-5. Type **'git clone'**, and then paste the URL copied from GitHub earlier.
-6. Type **'Enter'** to create the local clone.

 ## Languages